Safe and sound banks

 We supervise payment services (eg VISA), which help you pay for things easily and safely.
 We also run the core services that enable people, businesses and banks to make large transfers (eg CHAPS), and the banks to settle balances among themselves.

 We work to keep price rises low and stable

 We guard the value of your money by keeping prices stable.
 The measure of how much prices go up over time is called inflation.

 Our Prudential Regulation Authority regulates and supervises all the major banks, building societies, credit unions, insurers and investment firms in the UK.

-We keep the whole UK financial system stable
+We work to keep the whole UK financial system stable

 People need a stable financial system and it’s our job to make sure the UK has one.

 A financial system connects people who want to save, invest or borrow money.
 It's a vital part of our economy.